-Together with Operative Risk Management department, the managers must assign suitably qualified staff members responsible for operational risks (such staff known by the Hungarian abbreviation "MKF") at their individual organisational units.
-With questions regarding operational risks and Operational Risk Management, the employees of the given organisational unit can contact to the MKF directly.
+Together with the Risk Controlling team, the managers must assign suitably qualified staff members responsible for operational risks (such staff known by the Hungarian abbreviation "MKF") at their individual organisational units.
+With questions regarding operational risks and risk management, the employees of the given organisational unit can contact to the MKF directly.
 This way the MKF perform the tasks related to local operational risk controlling too.